AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ### References

- - "SQL for Data Scientists: A Beginner's Guide for Building Datasets for Analysis" by Renee M. P. Teate
+ - "High Performance MySQL: Proven Strategies for Operating at Scale" by Sylvia Botros and Jeremy Tinley Foreword by Jeremy Cole.
- - "The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling" by Ralph Kimball and Margy Ross
+ - "Thinking with Data: How to turn Information into Insights" by Max Shron.
- - "SQL Performance Explained" by Markus Winand
+ - "Learning SQL: Generate, Manipulate, and Retrieve Data" by Alan Beaulieu.